Skip to main content

 Collaborative Groundwater Management Planning in the East Contra Costa Subbasin

-To ensure long-term sustainability of the groundwater basin, the District has formed a Groundwater Sustainability Agency (GSA).
-The District’s GSA is collaborating with GSAs formed by other water suppliers within the Subbasin to create a joint Groundwater Sustainability Plan (GSP).
-The GSP will be in compliance with SGMA.
+To ensure long-term sustainability of the groundwater basin, the District formed a Groundwater Sustainability Agency (GSA).
+Our GSA collaborates closely with other water suppliers' GSAs in the Subbasin to maintain the Groundwater Sustainability Plan (GSP) in compliance with SGMA.

 To learn more about the Sustainable Groundwater Management Planning for the East Contra Costa Subbasin, please see the dedicated website for it at https://www.eccc-irwm.org/about-sgma